hpi-epic/gpucsl/docs/Public-api.md

 - num_variables: The number of variables contained in data
 - num_observations: How many observations every of the variables has
 - kernels:  You can compile the kernels that should be used yourself and pass them to the function.
 Used for time measurements where the compile time should be excluded.
 Leave None and GPUCSL will compile the kernels for you
-- is_debug: If set to true kernels will get compiled in debug mode
+- is_debug: If set to true, kernels will get compiled in debug mode
 - should_log: Sets a macro 'LOG' while compiling the CUDA kernels.
 Can be used for custom logging from kernels
 - devices: Which gpus should be used.
 - sync_device: Which of the given (sync_device has to be part of devices!) should be used to sync state while using multiple gpus